-- Ira Ehrenpreis, Antonio Gracias, James Murdoch, Elon Musk, Kimbal Musk and/or investment funds affiliated with them, have made minority investments in certain companies or investment funds, (i) of which other Tesla directors are founders, significant stockholders, directors, officers, or managers, and/or (ii) with which Tesla has certain relationships set forth below in "Certain Relationships and Related Party Transactions-Related Party Transactions."
+- Ira Ehrenpreis, James Murdoch, Elon Musk, Kimbal Musk and/or investment funds affiliated with them, have made minority investments in certain companies or investment funds, (i) of which other Tesla directors are founders, significant stockholders, directors, officers or managers, and/or (ii) with which Tesla has certain relationships set forth below in "Certain Relationships and Related Party Transactions-Related Party Transactions."

 The Board concluded that none of these investments are material so as to impede the exercise of independent judgment by any of Messrs.
-Ehrenpreis, Gracias or Mr. Murdoch, and that none of them has a direct or indirect interest in any transaction between Tesla and another company set forth below in "Certain Relationships and Related Party Transactions." - Mr. Gracias is a director of SpaceX, (i) of which Elon Musk and Kimbal Musk are also directors, and (ii) with which Tesla has certain relationships set forth below in "Certain Relationships and Related Party Transactions-Related Party Transactions-SpaceX."
-The Board concluded that Mr. Gracias is an experienced investment professional who has served on the boards of multiple companies without conflict or impairment of independent judgment. - Lawrence J. Ellison and/or entities affiliated with him, have purchased certain Tesla products and services from Tesla as set forth below in "Certain Relationships and Related Party Transactions-Related Party Transactions-Other Transactions."
-The Board concluded that such purchases were negotiated and completed through ordinary course sales processes in good faith on terms generally available to similar customers and would not impair the independent judgment of Mr. Ellison.

-- Mr. Ellison is an officer of a company from which Tesla has purchased business services.
-The Board concluded that such purchases were for standard offerings in the ordinary course of business pursuant to good faith contracting processes in which Mr. Ellison was neither involved nor had any material interest. - As previously disclosed by Tesla, Elon Musk had previously agreed to provide certain directors' and officers' indemnity coverage to us from his personal funds, which the Board concluded did not impair the independent judgment of the other members of the Board.
+Ehrenpreis or Murdoch, and that none of them has a direct or indirect interest in any transaction between Tesla and another company set forth below in "Certain Relationships and Related Party Transactions-Related Party Transactions." - Lawrence J. Ellison and/or entities affiliated with him, have purchased certain Tesla products and services from Tesla.
+The Board concluded that such purchases were negotiated and completed through ordinary course sales processes in good faith on terms generally available to similar customers and would not impair the independent judgment of Mr. Ellison. - Mr. Ellison is an officer of a company from which Tesla has purchased business services.
+The Board concluded that such purchases were for standard offerings in the ordinary course of business pursuant to good faith contracting processes in which Mr. Ellison was neither involved nor had any material interest.

-In addition, prior to his departure from the Board in September 2020, the Board had determined that Stephen Jurvetson was an independent director as defined in the listing standards of NASDAQ and applicable laws.
+In addition, prior to his departure from the Board in October 2021, the Board had determined that Antonio Gracias was an independent director as defined in the listing standards of NASDAQ and applicable laws.